Skip to main content

 • Benzodiazepines

 Over-the-counter options often include medicines containing antihistamines.
 These are frequently used as sleeping aids.
-However, they may be unsafe for some people, and you must talk to your doctor before filing a lawsuit.
+However, they may be unsafe for some people, and you should talk to your doctor before starting any of them.
 Melatonin supplements contain a version of the melatonin hormone crafted artificially.
 There is insufficient research-based evidence that melatonin supplements are effective in treating insomnia.
 Other approaches include dietary supplements.

 Sleep Hygiene — Healthy Sleeping Habits